cmalek/oe_annotator/oeapp/ui/help/keybindings.md

 1. Use **J** and **K** to quickly navigate between sentences
 2. Use **→** and **←** to move between tokens within a sentence
-3. Press **A** when a token is selected to open the annotation modal
+3. Press **A** when a token is selected to open the annotation modal (works even when token table has focus)
+4. Use letter keys (like **N**, **V**, etc.) in the token table for incremental search to find tokens starting with that letter
-4. In the annotation modal, use single-letter shortcuts (N, V, A, etc.) to quickly select Part of Speech
+5. In the annotation modal, use single-letter shortcuts (N, V, A, etc.) to quickly select Part of Speech
-5. Press **Enter** to apply annotations and return to editing
+6. Press **Enter** to apply annotations and return to editing
-6. Use **T** to quickly jump to the translation field for the current sentence
+7. Use **T** to quickly jump to the translation field for the current sentence